Frequently Asked Questions

 I saw a photo of Elsa, Anna and Olaf visiting your farm.
 When does the Get Frozen on the Farm event happen?

-Each year, on MLK weekend, characters will be on the farm all day Saturday (and sometimes Sunday).
+Twice a year, on MLK weekend and Memorial Day Weekend, characters will be on the farm all day Saturday (and sometimes Sunday).
 See calendar for current availability.

 I heard you are building a Dome, what’s up with that?